electionscience/approval.vote-legacy/1-voters.md

 ## But what about instant-runoff voting?

-Our extensive analysis overwhelmingly supports that Approval Voting is a much simpler and more democratic system than IRV.
+Our extensive analysis overwhelmingly supports that Approval Voting is a much simpler and more democratic method than IRV.
 The results of Approval Voting elections are also much easier to understand than the numerous rounds of vote transfers that IRV utilizes.
 In an Approval Voting election, you would only see approval percentages and total votes for each candidate — much simpler than IRV.
 See the [comparison between IRV and Approval Voting](/compare)